squiig/story-creator/README.md

 3. Double click on StoryCreator.exe

 ### How To Use
 Press any key to generate the next sentence.
-If you wish to add/remove/edit the lists of elements that the generator uses, simply open one of the .txt files with suffix "_list", change it to your liking, and save it.
+If you wish to add to/remove from/edit the lists of elements that the generator uses, simply open one of the .txt files with suffix "_list", change it to your liking, and save it.

 Have fun!